jamesfer/Pathfinder/Readme.md

 If you'd like to contribute simply create a pull request with your changes and I'll have a look at it.

 ## License
+The contents of this repository is licensed under the MIT license.